barbaralaw/learnOrPay/README.md

 ## :question: About the Project ##

-I've always pursued varied and lofty learning goals, but ~~sometimes~~ often life happens can can throw me off the path.
+I've always pursued varied and lofty learning goals, but ~~sometimes~~ often life happens and it can throw me off the path.
 A little bit of a nudge or encouragement back to the habits and practices that will take me to my goal is often needed, and sometimes that nudge needs to be more like a poke in the side - enter **Learn or Pay**.

 The premise is simple - either you spend time learning or you pay for it.
 The app will alert users when it is time to study their materials (at intervals and times pre-determined by the users), and if they can't or won't study at those times then a payment will automatically be sent to a person or account of their choice.